znsio/specmatic-documentation/documentation/authoring_contracts.md

 ### Create the sample file

-The file must contain a single json object using the [Qontract stub file format](documentation/service_virtualisation.html#stub-file-format).
+The file must contain a single json object using the [Specmatic stub file format](documentation/service_virtualisation.html#stub-file-format).

 Here's a sample file that contains a request for the name of a customer by id: